We're looking for Registered Nurses and Midwives

 RAHC has numerous opportunities throughout the year for Registered Nurses (RNs) to undertake short-term paid placements ranging from three weeks to three months in remote Indigenous communities in the Northern Territory (NT).

-Before you commence your application please go through the requirments under the Registered Nurse Checklist.
+Before you commence your application please go through the requirements under the Registered Nurse Checklist.

 As a RAHC RN, you will work as part of a supportive team to deliver primary healthcare in remote, Indigenous communities in the NT.
 You don’t have to give up your regular job to work with RAHC, as RAHC placements work around your other responsibilities.
 Remote, emergency or Indigenous health experience are not required to work with RAHC.